Short history of timber use.

 Historically timber used in landscape construction and the manufacture of outdoor furniture has come from the dwindling tropical rainforests of mainly third world countries.
 Forestry practices largely overseen by corrupt governments have resulted in widespread devastation of forests and associated wild life habitats.
 Unregulated and unsustainable logging to feed first world appetites for cheap decks and furniture has been taking place for decades.
-Put another way, the table you are eating from, the deck you are standing on may have contributed to the death of an endangered Orangutan or other rare species.

 Loss of habitat and biodiversity through unsustainable forestry practices can be minimised or avoided by only using certified timbers and locally grown timbers.
 Sourcing of these can be complex however there are two accreditation schemes which independently audit timber from felling to end supplier in a regulated chain of custody or CoC.